nspcc-dev/neofs-spec/06-blockchain/03-audit.md

 func List() [][]byte
 ```

-List method returns list of all available DataAuditResult IDs from contract storage\.
+List method returns a list of all available DataAuditResult IDs from the contract storage\.

 ##### ListByCID